 Stream API was introduced in JDK 1.8 release, for the sole purpose to ease the way to deal with collections of objects or we can say that stream of objects/elements stored in a Collection API implementation classes (LIST, MAP, etc.).

-This blog we will discuss the intermediate operations/methods present in the Stream API its popular functions and operations.
+In this blog, Outsource java development team will discuss the intermediate operations/methods present in the Stream API its popular functions and operations.

 List of intermediate methods are: